Basil Hume: Cardinal

 In 1998, Hume asked John Paul II for permission to retire, expressing the wish to return to Ampleforth and devote his last years to peace and solitude, fly fishing and following his beloved Newcastle United Football Club.
 The request was refused.

 In April 1999, Hume revealed that he had terminal cancer.
-On 2 June of that year, Queen Elizabeth awarded him the Order of Merit.
+On 2 June of that year, Queen Elizabeth appointed him to the Order of Merit.
 He died just over two weeks later, June 17, in Westminster, London, at age 76.
 After a funeral service broadcast live on national television, he was buried in Westminster Cathedral.
 John Paul II, in his message of condolence to the Church in England and Wales, praised Hume as a "shepherd of great spiritual and moral character".

 Hume was the last Archbishop of Westminster to employ a gentiluomo.
 The gentiluomo were a form of ceremonial bodyguard who accompanied the archbishops on formal occasions.
-As the role had become archaic, no new gentiluomo were appointed after the death of Hume's gentiluomo, Anthony Bartlett OBE, in 2001.
+As the role had become archaic, no new gentiluomo were appointed after the death of Hume's gentiluomo, Anthony Bartlett, in 2001.

 Hume was accused of "hushing up" a suspected sexual abuse scandal at Ampleforth College by not calling in the police when he received a complaint from parents in 1975 about Father Piers Grant-Ferris, the son of a Tory peer at Gilling Castle Prep (now St Martin's Ampleforth).
 In 2005, Grant-Ferris admitted 20 incidents of child abuse.
 This was not an isolated incident and involved other monks and lay members.
-The Yorkshire Post reported in 2005; "Pupils at a leading Roman Catholic school suffered decades of abuse from at least six paedophiles following a decision by former Abbot Basil Hume not to call in police at the beginning of the scandal."
+In 2005, the Yorkshire Post reported: "Pupils at a leading Roman Catholic school suffered decades of abuse from at least six paedophiles following a decision by former Abbot Basil Hume not to call in police at the beginning of the scandal."

 In 1984, Hume nominated Jimmy Savile as a member of the Athenaeum, a gentlemen's club in London's Pall Mall.
-Following the posthumous revelation of Savile's repeated sexual abuse of minors, members of the club have criticised Hume's nomination of him for causing embarrassment to the club.
+Following the posthumous revelation of Savile's repeated sexual abuse of minors, members of the club criticised Hume's nomination of him for causing embarrassment to the club.